-At the International Academy of Film and Television, we know you are here for one thing and one thing only… To learn about filmmaking.
-Our hands-on approach to training offers you a real advantage over other schools.
+The International Academy of Film and Television, teaches about filmmaking.
+Their hands-on approach to training offers students a real advantage over other schools.
 Whether your passion is acting, screenwriting, directing, shooting, producing or editing… When you leave IAFT, you will have the skills and knowledge necessary to succeed in the television or film industry.

-IAFT’s Acting program teaches you everything from the fundamentals to advanced techniques of acting for the screen.
+IAFT’s Acting program teaches students everything from the fundamentals to advanced techniques of acting for the screen.

-- Global Advantage: We have locations in Los Angeles, Las Vegas, Hong Kong, Antwerp, and Cebu, Philippines!
-When you study with us, you can divide your study between multiple campuses.
-And with our global network of graduates, we are touching the entertainment industry worldwide.
+- Global Advantage: IAFT has locations in Los Angeles, Las Vegas, Hong Kong, Antwerp, and Cebu, Philippines!
+When you study with IAFT, you can divide your study between multiple campuses.
+And with their global network of graduates, they are touching the entertainment industry worldwide.

-- Hands-On Learning: At IAFT, we believe that the best way to learn film production is to actually make films.
-You will be out there shooting, not just sitting in a classroom.
+- Hands-On Learning: At IAFT, they believe that the best way to learn film production is to actually make films.
+Students will be out there shooting, not just sitting in a classroom.

 - Smaller Class Sizes: IAFT offers some of the smallest class sizes of any film school.
-This means you receive more one-on-one attention from our mentors and more time with the equipment.
+This means students receive more one-on-one attention from our mentors and more time with the equipment.

 - Industry Experienced Mentors: IAFT mentors are all veterans of the film industry.
-And they will work directly with you, passing on their years of real-world experience.
+And they will work directly with students, passing on their years of real-world experience.

-- Unbeatable Price: Four-year university film programs mean tens of thousands of dollars and years of your life sitting through courses you have no interest in, just so you can learn about film.
-At the International Academy of Film and Television, we know why you are here, and we won’t burden you with high tuition.
+- Unbeatable Price: Four-year university film programs mean tens of thousands of dollars and years of your life sitting through courses students have no interest in, just so they can learn about film.
+At the International Academy of Film and Television, they know why students are here, and they won’t burden students with high tuition.

 Lapu-Lapu City, Cebu, Philippines